-Now, over a month on from the initial reports, are we any closer to truly fixing the Meltdown and Spectre vulnerabilities?
+Now, over a year on from the initial reports, are we any closer to genuinely fixing the Meltdown and Spectre vulnerabilities?

-The recently discovered security problems will impact computing for a long time.
-Meltdown specifically impacts Intel microprocessors stretching back to 1995.
+The Spectre and Meltdown vulnerabilities discovered in early 2018 continue to impact computing.
+Meltdown specifically affects Intel microprocessors stretching back to 1995.
 The longevity of this issue means most of the world’s Intel processors are at risk and even services like Microsoft Azure and Amazon Web Services.

 — Shira Rubinoff (@Shirastweet) January 10, 2018

-Understandably, this revelation is causing some consternation for consumers and businesses alike.
+Understandably, the revelations continue to cause consternation for consumers and businesses alike.
 The worry is multifaceted.
-Will the patches on offer work?
+Intel, AMD, and ARM all released patches for the vulnerabilities; will those patches work?
 Is it simpler to replace entire stocks of microprocessors?
 When will a fully secure processor come to market?
 And what about the cost?

 The sheer range of vulnerable devices offers another problem.
 Each type of hardware needs a slightly different individually crafted solution.
-The patch process since early January has been nothing short of boggling.
+The patch process since January 2018 has been nothing short of boggling.

-In fact, on Monday, January 22, Intel retracted one of its Spectre patches because it was causing random reboot issues.
+In fact, on 22 January 2018, Intel retracted one of its Spectre patches because it was causing a random reboot issue.
 Intel suggested that network administrators should simply roll-back any updates already installed, with Intel executive vice president Neil Shenoy saying “I apologize for any disruption this change in guidance may cause.”
 VMware, Lenovo, and Dell all made similar announcements at the same time.

 Linus and Linux